Building relationships, developing joint projects, collaborating with computing institutions worldwide

 We work with centers that share our passion for HPC, visualization, data analysis, cloud and mobile development, and education and outreach, including:

 The International Collaboratory for Emerging Technologies (CoLab)

-TACC is providing high performance computing and scientific visualization training, and access to resources, for Portuguese university researchers.
+To increase Portuguese research and postgraduate studies in emerging technologies, TACC is providing high performance computing and scientific visualization training, and access to computing resources for Portuguese university researchers.